-Last time we saw the potential solar fuels have in producing clean green hydrogen.
-But it turns out solar energy can also be used to convert CO2 and methane, potent greenhouse gasses, into high-value products for the production of fertilizers, plastics or even pharmaceuticals.
+Solar energy can be used to convert CO2 and methane, potent greenhouse gases, into high-value products for the production of fertilizers, plastics or even pharmaceuticals.
 In this post we find out about the materials needed catalyse this conversion.